PetriK93/FinShift/README.md

 ## 📖 Introduction

-Scheduling Manager is a versatile app designed for company managers and employees to efficiently manage work hours.
+FinShift is a versatile app designed for company managers and employees to efficiently manage work hours.
 Managers can assign shifts to employees, while workers can request preferred work hours, making scheduling simple, flexible, and transparent.

 The app features a clean dark/light mode interface with saved preferences, so your theme choice persists between sessions.